Jessica Michelle Le Roux visual artist

 artistIC BACKGROUND

-Brief overview of the
+A brief overview of the artist's roots.

-I have always been intrigued by visual dialogue and the role art plays in society, which naturally directed my studies.
+"I have always been intrigued by visual dialogue and the role art plays in society, which naturally directed my studies.
 I graduated in 2007 having obtained a BA at Tshwane University of technology.
-I was born in 1989 in Modimolle and have resided in Limpopo, Gauteng, The Western Cape, the Karoo and once again returned to the Western Cape where my family currently lives.
+I was born in 1989 in Modimolle and have resided in Limpopo, Gauteng, The Western Cape, the Karoo and once again returned to the Western Cape where my family currently resides.

-My career has been enabled through practicing as an artist, facilitating art workshops, managing galleries and art consulting for both corporate and private collections.
+My career has been enabled through practicing as an artist, facilitating art workshops, managing galleries and, art consulting for both corporate and private collections."

 artistIC MEDIA

-interdisciplinary approach
+Interdisciplinary approach

-Interdisciplinary: integrating methods and knowledge from different disciplines by utilising a genuine synthesis of approaches.
+"Interdisciplinary: integrating methods and knowledge from different disciplines by utilising a genuine synthesis of approaches.
 I find the purpose of my practice often transcends in building up layers of combined media processes within bodies of work.
 For example, digital collage is developed from originals and selective mixed media materials are utilised in originals.
 In addition, I often embellish ceramic work with non-traditional materials and make use of unusual patinas in my bronze finishes.
-Ultimately, I create two-dimensional backdrops for my three-dimensional work, allowing me to shape environments and immerse a space with an experience through interactions, technology and installations.
+I often create two-dimensional backdrops for my three-dimensional work, allowing me to shape environments and immerse a space with an experience embodying conceptual frameworks through interactions, technology and installations."

 what i CREATE